glycerine/thinkgo/README.md

 Here I demonstrate channel techniques, like conditional send, that aren't readily found or discussed elsewhere.
 The main receive loop/state machine is in goq.go, in the JobServ::Start() method.

 f.
 My favorite BDD (behavior-driven development)/test framework is called GoConvey.
 I've also used Ginkgo, but it is a bit over-engineered.
 GoConvey is smaller, simpler, and elegant.
 Just like Go itself.
+You can see tons of examples of GoConvey in the [Goq project mentioned above.](https://github.com/glycerine/goq)

 https://github.com/smartystreets/goconvey